MarcoMig/Finite-State-Machine-FSM/README.md

 ```

 ##### Usage
-By using the state machine you have to create an instance of you child state machine:
+For a correct use of the state machine you have to create an instance of your child state machine:
 ```javascript
 ChildFSM fsm = new ChildFSM()
 ```